Start selling online now with ShopifyStart your free trial

 Avoid internal linking with keyword-rich anchors.
 Although internal links are generally encouraged, using keyword-rich anchors can have a negative impact on your link profile.
 Instead, try to create long anchor text and spread the keywords within it to maximize its impact.
 For instance, rather than using your target keyword “Instagram marketing tips”, go for something like “tips to improve your Instagram marketing”.

 Beware of linking to spammy sites.
-Just as high authority sites linking to your site can improve your ranking, your site linking to toxic, spammy sites can damage your link profile due to co-citation principle that comes into play.
+Just as high authority sites linking to your site can improve your ranking, your site linking to toxic, spammy sites can damage your link profile due to the co-citation principle that comes into play.
 The sites you link to play an important role in how search engines see your page.